 Passwords and passphrases

 Passwords and PINs are used to identify who you are.
-Sometimes they are the only defence to protect your information against unauthorised access.
+They are the first line of defence to protect your information from cyber criminals.
+They should be a secret that only you know.

 - send emails from your accounts